halterw/A_simple_computer_program/README.md

 | Fig. 8b - Ellipes power-law viscous | (201,201)          | 1e-6      |                        162 |
 | Fig. 10 - Garnet                    | (301,186)          | 1e-6      |                        803 |
 | Fig. 11 - Boudinage                 | (201,201)          | 1e-6      |                         28 |

-Note that there exist other codes using different numerical approaches (e.g., [MDOODZ7.0](https://github.com/tduretz/MDOODZ7.0)) which are capable of solving the same problem much faster.
-However, as emphasized in Halter et al. 2022, the beauty in our code lies in it's simplicity and readability, making coding accessible and transparent.

-Also note, that the computation time does not increase with non-linearity.
-I.e. the necessary computation time for Fig. 8b, using a non-linear rheology, is not higher than for Fig. 8a, using a linear rheology.
-This illustrates the potential of the pseudo-transient method for solving non-linear problems.
-A more efficient, accelerated pseudo-transient method, used in high performance computing, is assessed and explained in [Räss et al. 2022](https://doi.org/10.5194/gmd-15-5757-2022).

-Our code can serve as an educational basis for the understanding of such an accelerated pseudo-transient method.